viniFiedler/viniFiedler/README.md

 ## About me

 I'm Vinicius Fiedler.
 A student at Universidade Estadual de São Paulo (UNESP).
-I really enjoy Data Science and Computer Vision.

 ## Things I am passionate about